helm/helm-www/versioned_docs/version-3/chart_template_guide/function_list.md

 ### toToml, mustToToml

 The `toToml` function encodes an item into a TOML string.
-If the item cannot be converted to TOML the function will return an empty string. `mustToToml` will return an error in case the item cannot be encoded in TOML.
+If the item cannot be converted to TOML, `toToml` returns the error message as a string. `mustToToml` will return an error to the template engine if the item cannot be encoded in TOML.

 ```
 toToml .Item